daasabogalro/PopMAG/docs/index.rst

 PopMAG
 ===================================

-**PopMAG** is a pipeline that integrates genome-resolved metagenomics with population genomics workflows to analyze metagenome-assembled genomes (MAGs) and their population-level variations.
+**PopMAG** is a pipeline that integrates genome-resolved metagenomics with population genomics tools to analyze metagenome-assembled genomes (MAGs) and their population-level variations.
-The pipeline processes MAGs alongside paired-end sequencing reads to perform quality assessment, abundance profiling, variant calling, and population genomics analyses, ending in an interactive visualization dashboard built with shiny.
+The pipeline processes MAGs alongside paired-end sequencing short reads (or BAM files) to perform quality assessment, abundance profiling, variant calling, and population genomics analyses, ending in an interactive visualization dashboard built with shiny.

-The pipeline is organized into four main phases:
+The pipeline is organized into five main phases:

 * MAG Quality control and preprocessing
 * Microbial community profiling